Pharmacy

 Advanced Pharmacy Practice Experience - Rotation 9

-• Applicants who are NOT currently NDSU students must submit official transcripts of previous academic work to the University's Admissions Office and one set to the NDSU School of Pharmacy.
+• Applicants who are NOT currently NDSU students must submit official transcripts of all previous academic work to the University's Admissions Office.

-• Students not previously enrolled at NDSU must apply both to NDSU and to the School of Pharmacy within College of Health Professions.
-For an NDSU application, contact the Office of Admissions at 701-231-8643.
-For International students, contact the Office of International Programs at 701-231-7895.
+• Students not previously enrolled at NDSU must apply both to NDSU and to the School of Pharmacy within College of Health and Human Sciences.
+Visit NDSU's application page to apply.